Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add an origin custom header Set the viewer protocol policy to redirect HTTP to HTTPS Set the origin protocol policy to HTTP only Update the application to validate the CloudFront custom header.
 - [ ] Add an origin custom header Set the viewer protocol policy to redirect HTTP to HTTPS.
 Set the origin protocol policy to HTTPS only Update the application to validate the CloudFront custom header.

 ### A company is using IAM Secrets Manager to store secrets for its production Amazon RDS database.
 The Security Officer has asked that secrets be rotated every 3 months.
 Which solution would allow the company to securely rotate the secrets?
-(Select TWO.)
+(Select TWO)

 - [ ] Place the RDS instance in a public subnet and an IAM Lambda function outside the VPC.
 Schedule the Lambda function to run every 3 months to rotate the secrets.
 - [x] Place the RDS instance in a private subnet and an IAM Lambda function inside the VPC in the private subnet.
 Configure the private subnet to use a NAT gateway.
 Schedule the Lambda function to run every 3 months to rotate the secrets.